 Depression can be treated in various ways.
 Counseling, psychotherapy, and antidepressant medicines can all be used.
 Lifestyle changes, such as getting more exercise, also may help.

 Work with your health care team to find the best treatment for you.
-It may take a few tries, and it can take several weeks for the medicine to start working.
-Try to be patient and keep following your treatment plan
+It may take a few tries, and it can take several weeks for the medicine and therapy to start working.
+Try to be patient and keep following your treatment plan.

 Depression can return (relapse).
 How likely you are to get depression again increases each time you have a bout of depression.
 Taking your medicines and continuing some types of therapy after you feel better can help keep that from happening.
 Some people need to take medicine for the rest of their lives.
 This doesn't stop them from living full and happy lives.